nguyen-group/QERaman/README.md

 Also, consider adding the `QERaman/bin` to the environment variables `PATH`.

+# Documentation
+The documentation can be found on the GitHub wiki page: https://github.com/nguyen-group/QERaman/wiki.
+It shows the input variables description for `raman.x`, `bands_mat.x`, and `ph_mat.x`, and also the format of the output files.

 # Contributors
 - Nguyen Tuan Hung (Tohoku University, Japan)
 - Jianqi Huang (Institute of Metal Research, Chinese Academy of Sciences, China)